isabella232/search-promote.en-1/help/c-about-reports-menu/c-about-reports-menu.md

 ---
 description: Use the Reports menu to view or reset reports of customers' search queries.
-seo-description: Use the Reports menu to view or reset reports of customers' search queries.
-seo-title: About the Reports menu
 solution: Target
 title: About the Reports menu
 topic: Reports,Site search and merchandising